Pepeland/wp-ssbhesabfa/README.txt

 = 1.2.10 - 06.03.2021 =
 * bug fix: setting variation full name in hesabfa when it has more than two attributes

+= 1.3.11 - 09.03.2021 =
+* add update products in hesabfa based on store
+* bug fix: price replaced with regular price in product export

 == Upgrade Notice ==
 Automatic updates should work smoothly, but we still recommend you back up your site.